NBA Rumors: L.A. Lakers Could Dethrone Mighty Warriors If They Have ‘Full Deck,’ Says Rajon Rondo

 — NBA (@NBA) March 28, 2019

-Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka have been saying the same thing as Rajon Rondo since the 2018 NBA offseason.
+Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka have been saying the same thing as Rondo since the 2018 NBA offseason.
 Instead of surrounding LeBron James with accurate three-point shooters, the Lakers prioritized signing playmakers, believing that it could help them beat the Warriors in a best-of-seven series.

-Rajon Rondo’s recent statements are not pure boast.
+Rajon Rondo’s recent statements are not purely boastful remarks.
 Though the 2018-19 NBA season proved that they need three-point shooting, the Lakers’ current roster managed to reach as high as the No. 4 seed in the Western Conference.
 However, things started to fall apart when some of their key players, including Rondo, LeBron James, Brandon Ingram, and Kyle Kuzma, suffered injuries.

-With an incomplete roster, the Lakers started to drop from the Western Conference standings until they are officially removed from the playoff race.
+With an incomplete roster, the Lakers started to drop from the Western Conference standings until they were officially removed from the playoff race.
 As of now, it is highly unlikely that the Lakers will still have the same roster in the 2019-20 NBA season.
 When the season is over, the Lakers are planning to let all of their incoming free agents walk away and use their salary cap space to chase the likes of Kyrie Irving, Kawhi Leonard, Kevin Durant, Kemba Walker, Klay Thompson, and Jimmy Butler.
 The Lakers are also expected to explore trading their young players for superstars who will be available on the trade market next summer.